alokg-812/IIT-Madras/PDSA/README.md

 # WEEK 1:

+`revision of python language whatever taught in foundation level`

 # WEEK 2:

 - When comparing `t(n)` , we generally focus on the **order of the magnitude**-